brunoalvs/dotfiles/WindowsPostInstall.md

 ## Config your Powershell

-First all we need install [Oh-My-Posh](https://ohmyposh.dev), a prompt theme engine.
-We'll install using scoop:
+First of all we need to install [Oh-My-Posh](https://ohmyposh.dev), a prompt theme engine.

+We'll install it using scoop:

 ```bash
 scoop install oh-my-posh
 ```